Tag: Amazigh

 Using both Moroccan and European influences, the palace was beautifully decorated with intricate mosaic tiles, marble arches, and ornate carvings.

-The palace was home to the sultans harem and included over 500 women.
+It was also home to the sultans harem, which included over 500 women.

 Now, only the ruins remain.

-After Sultan Ahmad al-Mansoor died in 1603, the palace fell into neglect and was subsequently stripped away with the materials being used for other buildings in Morocco.
+After Sultan Ahmad al-Mansour died in 1603, the palace fell into neglect.

-The palace is certainly worth a visit if you want to learn about the history of Marrakech and the ruling elite centuries ago.
+El Badi is certainly worth a visit if you want to learn about the history of Marrakech and the elite who ruled centuries ago.

-The exhibition space contains the Almoravid Minbar, which is a finely decorated pulpit that once stood in the Koutoubia Mosque.
+The exhibition space contains the Almoravid Minbar, which is a finely decorated pulpit that once stood inside the Koutoubia Mosque.

 It also hosts temporary art and cultural exhibitions.